ros-controls/ros2_control_demos/README.md

 * *ros(1)_control* only allowed three hardware interface types: position, velocity, and effort.
   *ros2_control* allows you to create any interface type by defining a custom string.
 For example, you might define a `position_in_degrees` or a `temperature` interface.
   The most common (position, velocity, acceleration, effort) are already defined as constants in hardware_interface/types/hardware_interface_type_values.hpp.
+* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.
 * In ros2_control, all parameters for the driver are specified in the URDF.
   The ros2_control framework uses the **<ros2_control>** tag in the URDF.
 * Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.